This is a guest post from Maria Rinaldi of Better Merchant Accounts.

 Generally, service providers will vary on how they charge for upfront fees such as application fee, equipment fee, and setup fee.
 Companies that charge lower upfront fees, will often charge higher per-transaction fees, and reverse for companies that do not charge higher upfront fees.

 This is where some merchant service providers will attempt to take advantage of unknowing customers.
 On top of the headline per-transaction fee, a merchant account provider may also have scores of other fees, including cancellation fees, customer service fees, minimum monthly volume fees, maximum monthly volume fees, etc.

 These fees are typically all included in the contract, but they are typically in fine print.
-Make sure to read the entire contract to ensure one understands all fees that may be assessed, and ensure that one agrees with them.
+Make sure to read the entire contract to ensure one understands all fees that may be assessed.

 A merchant service provider is one of those relationships where a business owner will only talk with the service provider when something is wrong.
 Therefore, customer service is essential.
 The last thing that should be happen is trouble with a customer’s credit card, and then a merchant service provider that is not available or helpful.

 Test the customer service quality of the merchant service provider by calling during peak business hours in order to test out the quality of the customer service.